xtatsux/sfguide-mcp-cortex-agents/README.md

 > **Note:** Leave this (the MCP server) running while you call it from the MCP client.

-## 3. (Optional) Use the Cortex Agents MCP Server in Claude Desktop:
+## 3. (Optional) Use the Cortex Agents MCP Server in Claude Desktop

 Install or update Claude for Desktop.